Skip to main content

 • Encourages critical reading and text analysis in providing feedback

-• Encourages students to see reviewing as an active and self-regulatory process
+• Encourages students to see reviewing their work as an active and self-regulatory process

 • Establish working guidelines (rules, etiquette) and communicate these to the students beforehand.
 Depending on your group, you may be able to come up with negotiated guidelines that are student-led.